Aashis6/Interview-Questions/Docker/docker_interview.md

 In summary, while both approaches are technically valid, using a single `CMD` instruction with multiple commands joined by `&&` is preferred for better control, efficiency, and maintainability of Dockerfiles.

+# Question 6

+Explain all the components of dockerfile.

+A Dockerfile consists of a series of instructions that define how to build a Docker image.
+Each instruction serves a specific purpose in the image-building process.
+Here's an explanation of the common components of a Dockerfile:

+1. **FROM**: Specifies the base image upon which the new image will be built.
+It is typically the first instruction in a Dockerfile.

+2. **MAINTAINER**: Optional.
+Specifies the name and email address of the image maintainer.

+3. **LABEL**: Optional.
+Adds metadata to the image in key-value pairs.

+4. **RUN**: Executes commands in the shell during the image build process.
+These commands are run in a new layer on top of the current image.

+5. **COPY**: Copies files and directories from the host machine to the image filesystem.

+6. **ADD**: Similar to COPY, but with additional features like unpacking compressed files and downloading files from URLs.

+7. **WORKDIR**: Sets the working directory for subsequent instructions in the Dockerfile.

+8. **ENV**: Sets environment variables in the container.

+9. **USER**: Sets the user or UID to use when running the container.

+10. **EXPOSE**: Informs Docker that the container listens on specific network ports at runtime.

+11. **CMD**: Specifies the default command to execute when the container starts.
+It can be overridden by providing arguments during container runtime.

+12. **ENTRYPOINT**: Specifies the command to run when the container starts.
+Unlike CMD, it cannot be overridden by providing arguments during container runtime.

+13. **VOLUME**: Creates a mount point with the specified name and marks it as externally mountable.

+14. **ARG**: Defines variables that users can pass at build-time to customize the build process.

+These components, used together in a Dockerfile, allow users to define the steps needed to build an image and encapsulate an application along with its dependencies.